penumbra1/expensify/README.md

 - switch to React 16.6 to use memo in sfc: see https://twitter.com/dan_abramov/status/1055689046117105664

 - fix: going to inexistent route -> 404 -> back is slow - why?
+- fix: DataPicker rerenders like crazy on text input change

 - check for fragment <> syntax support in Jest and remove \<Fragment\> everywhere